Compare the world's most expensive and costly weddings.

 Michael and Yvette

-With a cost of 55 crore, the ceremony of Dr Adithya Vishnu and Dr Arathi Pillai had enough pomp and flair to rival most Bollywood sets.
+This expensive wedding between Dr Adithya Vishnu and Dr Arathi Pillai cost an eye watering 55 crore and had enough pomp and flair to rival most Bollywood sets.

 The set, which may have been the largest in modern history, required 8 acres of land and was modeled on the royal palaces of Rajasthan.

 Sabu Cyril, a famous film and arts director, led a team of hundreds to create the set.
 In all, it took approximately 75 days to construct.